anudeep22003/Task-Time/program_tasks.md

 ## Bugs
+- [] Notes being copied to context are not adding to the entire history (see 27/06/22 for eg)
 - [x] Asking for extra time and restarting again does not remember the amount of time passed in the previous iteration.
 - [x] duplicating is not making a replica, rather it is moving the same event to the next day
 - [x] Add ability to explore task, just do a task and add details later